 After their two-year travel ban, Vietnam recently opened their borders once more.
 The rich history, vibrant interactions, stunning natural beauty, and warm, friendly welcome from the locals are unchanged.
 However, it’s clear that Vietnam, like the whole world, has undergone some distinct shifts in recent years.

 What better witnesses to these changes than our B&R planners and guides, who’ve been uncovering the very best of the country for the past quarter century?
-Our Limited Edition Vietnam 25th Anniversary Expedition is the perfect chance to honour and cherish Vietnam’s traditions while embracing all that’s fresh and forward-looking!
+Our Vietnam Biking Expedition is the perfect chance to honour and cherish Vietnam’s traditions while embracing all that’s fresh and forward-looking!

 Cycling is deeply woven into the fabric of everyday Vietnamese life, from grandmothers riding their vintage wheels to the market, to the flocks of school kids pedalling in their immaculate uniforms.
 We feel welcomed and celebrated when we show up to ride these scenic roads, led by our B&R Expert Guides!